-How to Measure Risk-Adjusted Returns With the Sharpe Ratio
+How to Measure Risk-Adjusted Returns

-Learn How to Use the Sharpe Ratio to Compare Investments
+Learn how to use the Sharpe Ratio to compare investments

-Most investors look at total returns over various timeframes — such as one-year, three-year, and five-year — when evaluating an investment.
+Most investors look at total returns over various timeframes—such as one-year, three-year, and five-year— when evaluating an investment.
 These returns can be a bit misleading since they aren’t adjusted for risk.
 After all, a penny stock may have risen over 100 percent over the past year, but that doesn’t necessarily make it a compelling investment opportunity.

 Risk-Adjusted Returns 101